jamiejennings/rosie-pattern-language/doc/rpl.md

 * If the package declaration is present, it must come before any import declarations.
 * Any import declarations must come before the first statement.
 There can be many import declarations.
 * There can be many statements.
+* A given name may only be assigned once.

 **Note: An RPL file may contain only one block.**